 AfDB: Championing inclusive growth across Africa.
-A blog by the Chief Economist and Vice-President
+A blog by the former Chief Economist and Vice-President

 For the past decade, Africa has had strong growth.
 A new economic momentum has been created.
 The continent weathered the financial crisis and has bounced back.
 But headline economic growth is not enough.
 Deliberate policies to reduce inequalities and promote inclusion are now needed more than ever before.
 It is time to focus on what people want: decent work, a living wage, access to basic service, more democracy and accountable governments.
 Africa and its people aim to be a pole of growth in the decades ahead.
 Read more